 When NetNanny runs, it monitors https: sites by presenting to the browser the NetNanny certificate instead of the website’s certificate.
 This may be misinterpreted by Firefox or other browsers (I have found the problem only with Firefox) as a bad certificate.

-If you are getting an error stating “This Connection is Untrusted” and one of the above or other errors while NetNanny is active but not when NetNanny is disabled, then here’s the fix:
+If you are getting an error stating “This Connection is Untrusted” and errors such as “sec_error_cert_signature_algorithm_disabled” or “sec_error_unknown_issuer” or other errors while NetNanny is active but not when NetNanny is disabled, then here’s the fix:

 Import NetNanny Certificate into Firefox:

 - Click Import

 - Navigate to your Net Nanny Install Directory and select the “.PEM” file which should having a name something like “ContentWatch Trusted Root Authority.pem: